Cheng Man-ch'ing: Early years

 In his twenties, Cheng developed lung disease (believed to be tuberculosis partly from exposure to the chalk dust from the school blackboards).
-Ill to the point of coughing up blood, he began to practice t'ai chi ch'uan more diligently to aid his recovery.
-Cheng retired from teaching and devoted himself for several years to the study of t'ai chi ch'uan, traditional Chinese medicine, and literature.
+Ill to the point of coughing up blood, he began to practice tai chi more diligently to aid his recovery.
+Cheng retired from teaching and devoted himself for several years to the study of tai chi, traditional Chinese medicine, and literature.
 His literary studies were with retired scholar Qian Mingshan.

 In addition to his childhood instruction, Cheng Man-ch'ing received formal Chinese medical training.
 While he was teaching art in Shanghai, one of his friends grew ill and was unable to find relief.
 Cheng Man-ch'ing wrote a complex prescription for his friend, who took the medicine and recovered fully.
 One story from his memorial book is that a retired traditional doctor named Song You'an 宋幼庵 came across the prescription.
 He demanded to be put in contact with the person who wrote it, as the sophistication and erudition of the prescription showed exceptional talent and competence.
 As war was raging across China at that time, it took several years before Cheng Man-ch'ing was able to present himself for study.
 With Song, Cheng received instruction and became conversant with the Chinese pharmacopoeia.
 Dr Song was the twelfth generation of physician in his family; his medical school had a formidable collection of traditional medicines.

-Around 1930 Cheng met the well-known master Yang Chengfu (1883–1936), with whom he began to study Yang-style t'ai chi ch'uan, until Yang died.
-While the exact dates of Cheng's study with Yang are not clear, one of Yang's top students, scholar Chen Weiming wrote that Cheng studied six years with Yang.In Search of Yang Cheng-Fu.
-Cheng, according to Yang's son Zhenji, ghostwrote Yang's second book Essence and Applications of Taijiquan or The Substance and Application of T'ai Chi Ch'uan (Taijiquan tiyong quanshu, 1934), for which Cheng also wrote a preface and most likely arranged for the calligraphic dedications.
+In the first lunar month of 1932, Cheng met the well-known master Yang Chengfu (1883–1936), with whom he began to study Yang-style tai chi, until Yang died.
+While the exact dates of Cheng's study with Yang are not clear, one of Yang's top students, scholar Chen Weiming wrote that Cheng studied six years with Yang.
+Cheng, according to Yang's son Zhenji, ghostwrote Yang's second book Essence and Applications of Tai Chi or The Substance and Application of Tai Chi (Taijiquan tiyong quanshu, 1934), for which Cheng also wrote a preface and most likely arranged for the calligraphic dedications.

-Cheng taught t'ai chi ch'uan, practiced medicine, and continued his art practice in Sichuan Province during the Sino-Japanese war years.
-In this period he taught Abraham Liu while at the Central Military Academy, China's equivalent of West Point.[Reference 1 At age 32 he taught t'ai-'chi ch'uan at the Central Military Academy (formerly the Huang-po Military Academy -equivalent to West Point in the United States.)"]By 1946, he had developed a significantly abbreviated 37-move version of Yang's traditional form.
+Cheng taught tai chi, practiced medicine, and continued his art practice in Sichuan Province during the Sino-Japanese war years.
+In this period he taught Abraham Liu while at the Central Military Academy, China's equivalent of West Point.
+[Reference 1 At age 32 he taught tai chi at the Central Military Academy (formerly the Huang-po Military Academy -equivalent to West Point in the United States.)"]
+By 1946, he had developed a significantly abbreviated 37-move version of Yang's traditional form.
 He wrote the manuscript for his Thirteen Chapters during this period, and showed them to his elder classmate Chen Weiming, who gave it his imprimatur.